avinashc1047/Parallel-Programming/README.md

 # Parallel-Programming
-CISC-372 projects in C+= and C using OpenMP, PThreads, and MPI parallel libraries.
+CISC-372 projects in C++ and C using OpenMP, PThreads, and MPI parallel libraries.
 Fractal Image creation using CUDA and Nvidia GPUs.
 Some Projects used the *Darwin HPC CLuster* which is the High Performance Computer (HPC) at the University of Delaware, where you can create compute clusters with specific hardware configurations.

 ## Assignment 1